Attendance and Tardy Policies

 - Participation in a school-approved activity: This absence must be authorized by a staff member and prior notification must be provided to parent/guardian for approval.
 (IE., field trips)

 - Illness, health condition, health care appointments, family emergency, or religious/cultural purpose: We encourage parent/guardian to schedule appointments during non-school hours whenever possible.
 School officials may require a health professional’s written note when a student has more than 3 consecutive absences.
-Families are encourage to acquire a health professional’s written note whenever possible and submit a copy to the Attendance Office.
+Families are encouraged to acquire a health professional’s written note whenever possible and submit a copy to the Attendance Office.

 - Parental/Family Pre-Arranged Absence: Parents/Guardians are to notify the school if there will be a pre-arranged absence from school.
 The absence may be classified as unexcused if the student is under an Attendance Agreement, BECCA order, or has an adverse effect on the student’s education or student has already reach 10 absences for the school year or 10% of the current year.
 The Pre-Arranged Absence Form is available at each school office.